top of page

 • 2 min read

-That those who have died [especially _________] may rejoice forever in the city of God: let us pray to the Lord.
+That those who have died [especially _________], may rise to the new life of the Risen Christ: let us pray to the Lord.

-That God, in mercy and peace, will hear the prayers we now make in the silence of our hearts [Pause...]: let us pray to the Lord.
+That the God of mercy and kindness will hear the prayers we now offer in the silence of our hearts [Pause...]: let us pray to the Lord.

 References